Uj947nXmRqV2nRaWshKtHzTvckUUpD/ethernally/README.md

 * scrpy must be installed or set to system PATH (clone from: https://github.com/Genymobile/scrcpy)
 * To permanently set Android props to allow Wi-Fi adb connections at all times, it is required to have the device rooted (you can use magisk).
-* You need an USB cable for first time setup and eventually for fixing potential connectivity issues in USB debugging mode.
+* You need an USB cable for first time setup and eventually later for fixing other potential connectivity issues - in USB debugging mode.
 If the tool asks for it, just plug it between your device and your PC while having USB debugging enabled.
 * To unlock the hidden Developer tools/options menu, go to Android Settings > About > Press on 'build number' 7 times.
 Then go to android settings > developer tools/options and enable USB debugging
-* chmod +x ethernally.sh # make the script executable
-* Situational:
-dos2unix ethernally.sh #might be needed to convert line endings to unix format (eg. when using Github for Desktop)
+* Also, under developer tools -> default USB configuration -> set to 'No data transfer' (https://github.com/Genymobile/scrcpy/issues/597)
 * Note: perl is required (should be installed by default on most linux systems, but needs to be installed if using cygwin)
 * Warning: live wallpapers might decrease mirroring performance
+* Warning: lock screen and app lock will show black in the mirrored screen (Android 12+) (https://github.com/Genymobile/scrcpy/issues/3413)
+* Warning: if you encounter any bug, it might be actually related to scrcpy rather than ethernally
+* Warning: if device gets locked, connection might be killed (https://github.com/Genymobile/scrcpy/issues/3334)
 </details>

 <details>